Stay Up to Date on Important K-12 Issues

 - Create a youth suicide prevention task force that involves both school staff and community resources and agencies.

 - Designate a suicide prevention expert at your school and get them credentialed in school suicide prevention from the American Association of Suicidology.

 Schools are often the logical place to intervene with suicidal youth to get them through a difficult day, notify their parents and secure mental health treatment.
 Teach everyone the warning signs of suicide and what to do if you or someone you know is suicidal.
 It is imperative that when school staff know that a student is the victim of bullying that they do not hesitate to ask them questions about hopelessness and suicide, which are often the results of repeated bullying.

-How SafeSchools Can Help
+How SafeSchools Can Help Prevent Youth Suicide

 Our mission here at SafeSchools is to make schools a safer and more inclusive environment for both staff and students.
 We believe children should go to school free of fear and that’s why we developed programs to help school communities keep their kids safe.
-Our SafeSchools Online Staff Training System offers many courses to help educate your staff on bullying prevention, suicide awareness, and more.
+Our SafeSchools Online Training System offers many courses to help educate your staff and students on bullying prevention, suicide awareness, and more.
 Course topics include:

-We also offer SafeSchools Alert, our bullying reporting system.
-Students, staff, and parents can confidentially report safety concerns, including bullying, weapons, and threats of violence, to your administration 24/7 via phone, text, email, and website.
+We also offer SafeSchools Alert, our anonymous tip reporting system.
+Students, staff, and parents can confidentially report safety concerns, including bullying, weapons, and threats of violence, to your administration 24/7 via mobile app, phone, text, email, and website.
 Every tip is immediately logged in your custom Alert system and appropriate staff members are notified via email.
 Workflows automate many of the steps involved in tip resolution and administrators can easily delegate tips to colleagues who can investigate and manage tips to resolution.
 Free customizable fliers, posters, parent letters, and handbook copy help you communicate this valuable resource district-wide.